Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_informant_can_scan_glitches                0       // Whether the Informant should be able to scan Glitches ttt_informant_requires_scanner                 0       // Whether the Informant needs to hold the scanner item to be able to scan players ttt_informant_scanner_time                     8       // The amount of time (in seconds) the Informant's scanner takes to use ttt_informant_scanner_float_time               1       // The amount of time (in seconds) it takes for the Informant's scanner to lose it's target without line of sight ttt_informant_scanner_cooldown                 3       // The amount of time (in seconds) the Informant's tracker goes on cooldown for after losing it's target ttt_informant_scanner_distance                 2500    // The maximum distance away the scanner target can be ttt_informant_scanner_innocent_mult            1       // The multiplier to use with the scanner time when the target is an innocent (e.g. 0.5 = 50% scanner time) ttt_informant_scanner_traitor_mult             1       // The multiplier to use with the scanner time when the target is a traitor (e.g. 0.5 = 50% scanner time)
+ttt_informant_can_scan_glitches                0       // Whether the Informant should be able to scan Glitches ttt_informant_requires_scanner                 0       // Whether the Informant needs to hold the scanner item to be able to scan players ttt_informant_scanner_time                     8       // The amount of time (in seconds) the Informant's scanner takes to use ttt_informant_scanner_float_time               1       // The amount of time (in seconds) it takes for the Informant's scanner to lose its target without line of sight ttt_informant_scanner_cooldown                 3       // The amount of time (in seconds) the Informant's tracker goes on cooldown for after losing its target ttt_informant_scanner_distance                 2500    // The maximum distance away the scanner target can be ttt_informant_scanner_innocent_mult            1       // The multiplier to use with the scanner time when the target is an innocent (e.g. 0.5 = 50% scanner time) ttt_informant_scanner_traitor_mult             1       // The multiplier to use with the scanner time when the target is a traitor (e.g. 0.5 = 50% scanner time)